Mastering music For FREE

 Your music is supposed to sound good, so don’t get obsessed by hitting the numbers exactly.
 Your loudness being turned a bit down is better than being turned up by the streaming services

 Streaming services want you to master your tracks at -14LUFS, it does not need to be exactly -14LUFS, it means that your track should not be under -14 LUFS.
 If you push it to around -6 to -8 it can sound compressed, on some tracks and genres it can sound good.
 Every track is different so it’s not set and go for every track.
-As said this varies from track to track.
+As said this varies from track to track and genre.
 Whatever you choose to do the streaming services will turn your track down or up to match -14 LUFS.
 It is better to be turned down!

 The dbTP should be -1.0 for streaming services, to ensure you don’t get unwanted distortions.
-Some master engineers don’t care about this and master track at -0.7dbTP and I wave seen track mastered at over 4dbTP. -1.0dbTP is what the streaming services want you to master the tracks at, and they will turn the track down to -1.0dbTP if it is louder.
+Some master engineers don’t care about this and master track at -0.7dbTP and I have seen track mastered at over 4dbTP. -1.0dbTP is what the streaming services want you to master the tracks at, and they will turn the track down to -1.0dbTP if it is louder.

 Nobody can force you into doing this or that, so it is up to you to tell the engineers your preferences.